cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-22-Week-7-Arrays.markdown

 cout << greetings[3] << endl;
 {% endhighlight %}

 Arrays and strings can also be iterated through in the same way.
+See these two examples:

 {% highlight c++ %}
-// Iterating through an array: string greetings[] = {"hello", "hi", "hey", "what’s up?"};
+// Iterating through an array of many strings: string greetings[] = {"hello", "hi", "hey", "what’s up?"};
 int size = 4;
 for (int i = 0; i < size; i++)